 Refrigerant tubes and indoor coil should be evacuated using the recommended deep vacuum method of 500 microns.
-An alternate triple evacuation method may also be used.
-See Service Manual for Triple Evacuation Method.
+An alternate triple evacuation method may be used.
+See triple evacuation method in Service Manual.

 IMPORTANT: Always break a vacuum with dry nitrogen.